Isha160/C-Programming/README.md

   Name: Alice``

 ## Constant
-* The constants in C are the read-only variables whose values cannot be modified once they are declared in the C program.
+* The constants in C are the read-only variables whose values cannot be modified once they are declared in the program.
 * The type of constant can be an integer constant, a floating pointer constant, a string constant, or a character constant.
-* In C language, the const keyword is used to define the constants.
+* In C language, the const keyword is used to define the constant.
   ### Syntax of declaring Constant

  ```